Ting913/Camunda_Ue2/README.md

 ## Running the Process

 After running the process, when you encounter a service task, you need to start the backend service.
 To automate, you need to generate a new client API from the console, and then replace the content in `application.yaml`.

-Thank you for reading!
-If you have any questions or suggestions, feel free to reach out to us.